Richland one vote away from $20 car registration fee

-A $20 vehicle registration price hike for Richland residents is one vote away from reality.
+A $20 vehicle registration price increase for Richland residents is one vote away from reality.

 The Transportation Benefit District board agreed Tuesday evening to move the ordinance instituting the fee to a second reading.

-City Council members fill the role of board members.
+City council members fill the role of board members.

 If the ordinance is approved, the city would begin collecting the fee in 2018 on about 40,000 vehicles registered in the city.